ivelin/zk0/README.md

 ### 🚀 **Current Development Stage: Advanced Development / Beta**

-The project is currently in **Beta** stage.
+The project is currently in **Beta** stage with recent major refactoring to accommodate LeRobot v0.3.3's new config and train structure.
 We have implemented core features including a fully functional federated learning system for SmolVLA on robotics tasks, with comprehensive testing and CI/CD setup.
+The system now supports FL-adjusted training (200 steps/round, 100 rounds, batch_size=64) on 4 assigned datasets with eval splits.
 However, we are actively seeking solid community feedback to refine the system, address edge cases, and ensure robustness before advancing to production readiness.

 ### ✅ **Step 1: Core Infrastructure - COMPLETED**